Semester Projects and Thesis Topics

 Contact person: David Zahrádka (david.zahradka@cvut.cz)

-INDUSTRIAL PROJECTS
+INDUSTRIAL AND RESEARCH PROJECTS

 Our laboratory collaborates with numerous industrial partners whom we help with challenging real-world robotic applications.
 Thus, students not interested in purely research topics can gain practical experience by working on these.